 The collaboration between the NCSP and the Department of Veterans Affairs builds upon a strong foundation: In 1978, the Office of Academic Affiliations (OAA), in conjunction with the Robert Wood Johnson Foundation (RWJF), established the VA Advanced Fellowships Program for RWJF Clinical Scholars at selected VA medical centers and continued that collaboration until the program’s conclusion in 2017.
 In 2015, VA became an inaugural partner at the NCSP’s formation.
 This partnership between the VA and the NCSP will allow the next generation of physician and nursing leaders to identify and lead the changes needed to improve the health of veterans and of the nation.

 Director, Advanced Fellowships and Professional Development

-Clinical Director, Advanced Fellowships and Professional Development
+Associate Director, Advanced Fellowships and Professional Development

 Administrative Officer, Advanced Fellowships and Professional Development

 Management Analyst, Advanced Fellowships and Professional Development

 The National Clinician Scholars Program has a VA faculty representative at each of the six participating universities where Scholars are trained.